Mhal007/cube-master/README.md

 - add account support
 - finish transition to TS
 - resolve TODOs
-- fix: rerandomize alg after disabling it in the options
-- fix: space should rerandomize when no algs selected
 - refactor generateSVGs (line and tip as single object)
 - save settings to local storage: grouping level, solution visiblity, algs selection
 - Refactor algs naming and order